Information about the history of A&T, including significant milestones by year.

 We are ready, willing and able to help you and your students achieve scholarly success.
 When you collaborate with us on assignments and library resources, you can be sure your students will have a successful learning experience.
 Here is how we can help.

-Library bibliographers serve as liaisons to the various schools and departments on campus.
+Librarians serve as liaisons to the various colleges and departments on campus and are available for research consultations, research instruction, and resource recommendations.
 Here is their contact information.

 Course-related library instruction is designed to introduce students to research strategies and the basic information sources available for a particular class or subject.
 A librarian works with you and develops an instructional session or sessions to meet the specific needs of the class.
 Course-related library instruction is one of the most effective ways of teaching students to use scholarly materials and resources.
 This success is due to supplementing subject-oriented training received in the classroom with instruction in information resources and search techniques.